Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 DOMESTIC VIOLENCE ACTION CENTER (DVAC)

-Mentorship: DVAC offers opportunities for volunteers to shadow the process from intake until the disposition of the survivor’s case.
+Mentorship: DVAC provides valuable opportunities for volunteers to shadow the entire process, from intake to resolving the survivor’s case.

 HAWAII ONLINE PRO BONO (HOP)

 Hawaii Online Pro Bono (HOP) is an online service for low to moderate income Hawaii residents.
 HOP is a web based legal clinic that allows users to get their civil legal questions answered 24/7 by Hawaii licensed volunteer attorneys.
-Help answer Hawaii residents questions in: family law, estate planning, bankruptcy, landlord-tenant, small claims, veteran benefits and immigration.
+Help answer Hawaii residents questions in: family law, estate planning, bankruptcy (chapter 7), private landlord-tenant, small claims, and veteran disability benefits.

 Scope: Answer legal questions at your leisure, anywhere you have internet access.
-Clients do not know you by name, only as Attorney ID#.
+Clients do not know you by name, only as Attorney ID no.

 Contact: hopadmin@vlsh.org; https://hawaii.freelegalanswers.org/